 I would like to use the Relaxation Room, who should I contact?

-Simply contact us at 256-7698 during our office hours (Monday - Friday, 8:30 - 5:00) or stop by our office in the Sam Marks Annex.
+Simply contact us at (904) 256-7180 during our office hours (Monday - Friday, 8:30 - 5:00) or stop by our office in the Sam Marks Annex.
 Outside entrance doors can be found behind the Sam Marks Chapel to the left of the Kinne Center or across the street from the Delius House.
-Click HERE for more information regarding the Relaxation Room.
+Learn more about the Relaxation Room.